 Our Careers Leader is Mrs N Tucker (Senior Assistant Vice Principal) and she advises the senior leadership team and governing board on curriculum, staffing and resource requirements.
-Mrs Tucker leads the development, implementation and evaluation of the school’s careers provision with the support of other key post holders (e.g. Careers & College Coordinator, SENDCO, Life Studies Lead) and specialist careers staff.
+Mrs Tucker leads the development, implementation and evaluation of the school’s careers provision with the support of other key post holders (e.g. Careers & College Coordinator, SENDCO, Personal Development Curriculum Lead) and specialist careers staff.
 The Governor for Careers is Mrs Gill Bruce.

 Our careers strategy is informed by these current priorities:

 Supporting individual aspirations, improving attainment and ensuring positive destinations.